 Injury Lawyers Will Fight for Your Rights

-The insurer will work hard to convince you that you deserve a much lower settlement than you actually need.
+The insurer will work hard to convince you that you deserve a much lower settlement than you need.
 One wrong move could leave thousands of dollars on the table.
-On the other hand, having an experienced and compassionate lawyer on your side means you have someone who knows how to advocate on your behalf for the best deal possible.
+Having an experienced lawyer on your side means you have someone who can advocate for the best deal possible.

-A good general rule is that the more serious your injuries and your case, the greater need you have for a personal injury lawyer.
-That’s because the stakes are higher—you can lose out on a lot of money that you need to get better.
+A good general rule is that the more serious your injuries and case, the greater your need for a personal injury lawyer.

 Talk to a Car Accident Attorney Today

-John Foy & Associates has grown to become one of the most well-known and well-respected law firms in Georgia over the last 20 plus years.
-We are dedicated to getting our clients the full compensation they deserve—risk-free.
-We work exclusively on contingency so you don’t have to stress about costs upfront.
+John Foy & Associates has become one of Georgia’s most well-known and well-respected law firms over the last 20-plus years.
+We are dedicated to getting our clients the risk-free compensation they deserve.
+We work exclusively on contingency, so you don’t have to stress about costs upfront.

-To schedule a FREE consultation with the best lawyer for your needs today, call us at (404) 400-4000 or contact us online now.
+To schedule a FREE consultation with the best lawyer for your needs today, contact us online now.